bustavo/carelink_notificator/README.md

 The first line tells the Raspberry to run the script every 10 minutes.

 The second line tells the Raspberry to configure the Carelink USB ( from the decoding-carelink instructions ) everytime it boots.

+— Just Power-up when wanting to use it and maintain a close range between the Carelink USB and the pump.

+— Power-down when going away or when stopping using it.